-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 (d) Secured creditors

-If a voluntary administrator is appointed, a secured creditor with an all present and after acquired property (ALLPAAP) has a period of 13 business days to decide whether it wants to exercise the rights under its security (i.e., appoint a receiver); otherwise, it will need to wait on the outcome of the voluntary administration process.
+If a voluntary administrator is appointed, a secured creditor with a security interest over all present and after acquired property (ALLPAAP) has a period of 13 business days to decide whether it wants to exercise the rights under its security (ie, appoint a receiver); otherwise, it will need to wait on the outcome of the voluntary administration process.

 A DOCA will not bind a secured creditor unless it has voted in favour of it.
-A secured creditor with an ALLPAAP will rank in priority to all creditors, with the exception of employees with respect to the realisation of circulating assets (i.e., debtors, cash and inventory).
+A secured creditor with an ALLPAAP will rank in priority to all creditors, with the exception of employees with respect to the realisation of circulating assets (ie, debtors, cash and inventory).

 Purchased money security interest (PMSI) creditors (retention of title, asset finance) will have super priority to both secured and employee creditors with respect to valid PMSI claims.